jparmstrong/qphue/readme.md

 The primary user interface is a [Workflow](https://workflow.is/workflows/6c930f3fc9fb4953ab892005a515d321) "notification widget".
 A quick swipe down on the iPhone and I have access to my favorite Philip Hue scenes.

 ![screen shot of workflow](img/workflow.png)

+## Sunset

+Turn your lights on minutes for sunset!
+See `sunset.q` for more information.
+Data from [Sunrise Sunset](http://sunrise-sunset.org/)

 ## Raspberry Pi
 Although not tested, this is the perfect project for using KDB on a RaspPi.